johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/CS472-Spring2023.md

 Assessment (472)
 =======
 While there are a number of assignments listed for this course, you will be graded by five primary
-criteria: 1) the resume, 2) the individual GIT assignment, 3) your team senior project portfolio, 4) your team final presentation, and 5) your individual exam grades.
+criteria: 1) the individual GitHub assignment, 2) Software Testing, 3) your team senior project portfolio, 4) your team final presentation, and 5) your individual exam grades.
 This document and the final presentation will be created and iteratively refined over the course of the semester.
 Besides these rules, I reserve the right to lower an individual's students grade, all the way to an